Danone shares rise on report that activist has bought stake

 Peltz was not immediately reachable for comment and a Danone spokeswoman would only say that the company had not been informed by Peltz or his fund that he had crossed the threshold of 0.5 percent of the company’s stock.

-“Danone has been criticised for not doing any big-bang restructuring in western Europe or publicly talking about large layoffs, in contrast to other companies, such as Unilever , and this could be a trigger for more aggressive action,” Kepler Capital Markets analyst Jon Cox said.
+“Danone has been criticized for not doing any big-bang restructuring in western Europe or publicly talking about large layoffs, in contrast to other companies, such as Unilever (ULVR.L), and this could be a trigger for more aggressive action,” Kepler Capital Markets analyst Jon Cox said.

 Danone issued a surprise profit warning in June after Spanish consumers switching to cheaper yoghurts hit growth at its core dairy division.